Gesh901/Aviation-Study/README.md

-The numerical columns seem to have a sizeable number of missing values. `Total_Serious_Injuries` looks to be leading with the highest number of missing values while `Number_of_Engines` has the least.
+The numerical columns have a sizeable number of missing values. `Total_Serious_Injuries` has the highest number of missing values while `Number_of_Engines` has the least.

 As we don't want to lose a sizeable chunk of the data, we are going to replace the missing data with the most appropriate central measure of tendency.
-To determine the best measure of central tendency, we will first begin by checking for outliers.
+To determine the best measure of central tendency, we first begin by checking for outliers.

 - **Check for outliers**

-We will create a new dataframe and call it `modified_aviation_df_3` .
-Within this dataframe, we will include only the columns with null values.
+We create a new dataframe and call it `modified_aviation_df_3` .
+Within this dataframe, we include only the columns with null values.
 The main reason for doing this analysis separately is to allow us to calculate the appropriate measure of central tendency without having to alter the already cleaned data thus far.

 ```python